wesleybeckner/python_foundations/docs/solutions/SOLN_E1_Python_and_Jupyter.md

 Consider the vision statement of the Global Innovation Exchange: "Our mission is to build the talent that leverages emerging technologies in new and impactful ways".
 Type that same statement in a new text cell below, only add a `_` (underscore) at the beginning and end.
 What ends up happening to the format of the text as a result?

+_Our mission is to build the talent that leverages emerging technologies in new and impactful ways_

 In a new text cell, list all of the potential data science projects you might work on, with each one on its own separate line.
 Then add a `- ` at the beginning of each line; include a single space between the hyphen and the first letter in your project name!
 Based on the output, what can you decipher that this `- ` changes in the formatting?

+Projects:

+- smart bedside lamp
+- workout reminder app
+- personal finances dashboard

 #### 🧑‍🤝‍🧑 L1 Q5 Get familiar with the Python community